LazyFoox/curly-palm-tree/README.md

 # curly-palm-tree
-Feel free to copy random because of practicing
-No need to credit me for your learning
+Feel free to copy coding stuff.
+It's for fun and easy for use for new/beginner programmer No need to credit me for your learning